top of page

 Email ashtonp@uchicago.edu

 Welcome!
-I am a Ph.D. student in the Kenneth C. Griffin Department of Economics at University of Chicago.
-My research is on Energy and Environmental Economics, with particular focus on human behavior and health outcomes.
+I am a Ph.D. candidate in the Kenneth C. Griffin Department of Economics at University of Chicago.
+I study questions in environmental economics and public economics.
+Often, my research in these fields draws on tools from behavioral economics.

 research